onyx-platform/onyx/doc/user-guide/performance-tuning.md

 When testing performance with a single node using the Aeron messaging layer, connection short circuiting may cause very misleading results.

-The [peer-config](peer-config) option, `:onyx.messaging/allow-short-circuit?`
-is provided for the purpose of more realistic performance testing on a single node.
+The [peer-config](peer-config) option, `:onyx.messaging/allow-short-circuit?`, can be set to false for the purpose of more realistic performance testing on a single node.